OluwaFavour/alx-system_engineering-devops/README.md

 # Overview
-This repository contains bash scripts that will run basic shell commands
+This repository contains my project solutions in the ALX Software Engineering programme